hemantjuyal/DigitalTwin/IoT-Cardboard-js/FactoryFloorMaster/factoryfloor/README.md

 Azure Digital Twins (ADT) has a CORS restriction that means browser apps cannot directly make HTTP requests to it.

+Go to your storage account, under Blob Service, add http://localhost:3000 as Allowed Origins, and add "Authorization,Content-Type,Content-Length,x-ms-version,x-ms-blob-type,x-ms-copy-source,x-ms-requires-sync" for Allowed headers.

+**NOTE:**
 This application a /server folder which is used as the client build output and can be deployed directly to Azure.
 The folder includes a node.js passthru proxy server, which proxies client requests to ADT via the backend avoiding CORS.
 You should create an Azure WebApp using Node 16 LTS, and set the SCM_DO_BUILD_DURING_DEPLOYMENT=true Application Setting on it.
 This causes the post-deployment build steps to run (including npm install) so you should not deploy /server/node_modules There are no other build steps for /server (no Webpack)

-Go to your storage account, under Blob Service, add http://localhost:3000 as Allowed Origins, and add "Authorization,Content-Type,Content-Length,x-ms-version,x-ms-blob-type,x-ms-copy-source,x-ms-requires-sync" for Allowed headers.